fallow64/CTF_Writeups/LITCTF 2022/Flushed Emoji/README.md

 You are given two flask servers, one for the primary site and one for a data server.
 I won't put those here, but they will be in the repository.

-The main site has a button with a form that "steals" your username and password and displays the password back to you.
+Let's focus on the main site first.
+It has a button with a form that "steals" your username and password and displays the password back to you.
 It prevents you from putting periods in the password field, but that's easily mitigated.
+It also sends a request to a local server in a POST request (the IP of which is omitted in the provided source code).
 From here, you just use SSTI injection in the password field to get RCE.

 ```python
 {{lipsum['__globals__']['os']['popen']('ls')['read']()}}